Sheep 101 logo

 Shrink due to trucking is highest in the first 50 to 75 miles.
 Length of transport increases the amount of shrink.
 Lambs lose more weight in hot weather than cold weather.
 Lambs consuming grass or forage diets will shrink more than those consuming concentrate diets.
 Young lambs shrink more than older lambs.
 Five to 8 month old lambs usually shrink five percent or more from farm to market weight.

 Some buyers will apply a "pencil shrink" to lambs: 3 to 4 percent of the scale weight will be deducted from the lamb.
 When lambs are sold on the rail, shrink is not important, as gut fill is removed before the carcass is weighed.
 When making marketing decisions, shrink needs to be considered as a cost.
-Shrink can be reduced some with proper handling.

 Marketing options